Skip to main content

 Now that you know the common factors that can prevent a play session from being recorded, you can run a test to make sure your media is tracking analytics as expected.

 First, open an incognito window.
 Why, you ask?
-An incognito window opens a new window with no previously saved cache or cookies, and its default settings disable third-party extensions.
+An incognito window opens a new window with no cache or cookies saved, and its default settings disable third-party extensions.

 Next, navigate to the public media page without logging in to Wistia.
 The media URL should look something like this: https://home.wistia.com/medias/30q7n48g4f.